Chart Color Schemes

 An assessment of population growth drivers in Nightcliff reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Nightcliff's population is approximately 4,157 as of November 2025.
-This figure represents an increase of 273 people, a 7.0% rise since the 2021 Census which reported a population of 3,884.
-The change is inferred from the estimated resident population of 4,121 in June 2024 and an additional 59 validated new addresses since the Census date.
-This results in a population density ratio of 2,866 persons per square kilometer, placing Nightcliff in the upper quartile relative to national locations assessed by AreaSearch.
-Nightcliff's growth rate of 7.0% since the census is within 0.6 percentage points of the SA3 area (7.6%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 59.3% of overall population gains during recent periods, driving primary population growth in the area.
+Nightcliff's population is 4,157 as of Nov 2025.
+This reflects a growth of 273 people since the 2021 Census, which reported a population of 3,884.
+The increase is inferred from ABS data: Nightcliff had an estimated resident population of 4,121 in June 2024 and gained 59 validated new addresses since the Census date.
+This results in a population density ratio of 2,866 persons per square kilometer, placing Nightcliff in the upper quartile nationally.
+Since the Census, Nightcliff's growth rate is 7.0%, close to the SA3 area's 7.6%.
+Overseas migration contributed approximately 59.3% of overall population gains recently.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate post-2032 growth, AreaSearch applies growth rates by age cohort to each area, based on the latest Greater Capital Region projections from the ABS (released in 2023, using 2022 data).
-Future population dynamics anticipate an above median growth for national areas.
-By 2041, Nightcliff is projected to increase by 630 persons, reflecting a total increase of 14.3% over the 17-year period based on the latest population numbers.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch applies age cohort-based growth rates provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population dynamics anticipate an above median growth for Nightcliff, with a projected increase of 630 persons to 2041, reflecting a total increase of 14.3% over the 17 years.

 Frequently Asked Questions - Population